knoxa/knoxa.github.io/text/names/index.md

 ![A concept lattice - with asserted object](names-fca2.svg)

 The asserted object appears at concept node 7.
-The claim justifies this node being taken as representing a person.
+The claim justifies this node representing a person.
 Any "top concept" attributes above are names of that person, as are attributes below those "top concepts".
 The result is to merge Person 2 and Person 3 above, as desired.

 ### Argument